Vibration Testing of Small Satellites

 This new two-day course provides a tutorial, practical guidance, examples, and recommendations for testing a small satellite on an electrodynamic shaker.
 Addressed are sine-burst testing, random vibration testing, and low-level diagnostic sine sweeps.
 Notching, response limiting, and force limiting are addressed in detail, with examples.
 The course is primarily aimed at satellites in the 50 – 500 lb (23 – 230 kg) range, but it also applies to CubeSats.
 Most of the guidance applies to larger satellites as well if they will be tested on a shaker.
 This course is designed for engineers and managers involved in ensuring small spacecraft can withstand launch environments.

-Tom Sarafin, is President and Chief Engineer of Instar Engineering and Consulting, Inc. He has worked full time in the space industry since 1979 as a structural engineer, a mechanical systems engineer, a project manager, and a consultant.
-Since founding Instar in 1993, he’s consulted for NASA, DARPA, the DOD Space Test Program, Lockheed Martin, DigitalGlobe, Space Systems/Loral, Spaceflight Industries, and other organizations.
+Tom Sarafin, has worked full time in the space industry since 1979 as a structural engineer, a mechanical systems engineer, a project manager, and a consultant.
+He’s consulted for NASA, DARPA, the DOD Space Test Program, Lockheed Martin, DigitalGlobe, Space Systems/Loral, Spaceflight Industries, and other organizations.
 He was a key member of the team that developed NASA-STD-5020, Requirements for Threaded Fastening Systems in Spaceflight Hardware” (March 2012).
 He is the editor and principal author of Spacecraft Structures and Mechanisms: From Concept to Launch and is a contributing author to Space Mission Analysis and Design.
 He’s also the principal author of a series of papers titled “Vibration Testing of Small Satellites.”
 Since 1995, he has taught over 250 courses to more than 5000 engineers and managers in the aerospace industry.

 Contact this instructor (please mention course name in the subject line)